-The Permittee shall comply with the Inspection Plan requirements of 40 CFR 264.15 and follow the Inspection Plan procedures in Permit Application Sections C (Procedures to Prevent Hazards at RCRA Units on Main Base), G (Process Information for Old Bomb), K (Container Use and Management Description for Hazardous Waste Storage Buildings), L (Container Use and Management Description for Hazardous Waste Munition Items Storage magazines), P (Procedures to Prevent Hazards for RF-9), T (Procedures to Prevent Hazards for PODS), and Y (Procedures to Prevent Hazards for BEDS).
+The Permittee shall comply with the Inspection Plan requirements of 40 CFR 264.15 and follow the Inspection Plan procedures in Permit Application Sections C (Procedures to Prevent Hazards at RCRA Units on Main Base), G (Process Information for Old Bomb), K (Container Use and Management Description for Hazardous Waste Storage Buildings), L (Container Use and Management Description for Hazardous Waste Munition Items Storage magazines), P (Procedures to Prevent Hazards for RF-9), T (Procedures to Prevent Hazards for BEDS).
 The Permittee shall remedy any deterioration or malfunction discovered by an inspection, as required by 40 CFR 264.15(c).
 Records of all inspections shall be kept, as required by 40 CFR 264.15(d).